 Condensation can wreak havoc on your household if you don’t correct the problem early on.
 An improperly insulated attic is a prime candidate for the formation of condensation, which can lead to mold and mildew, damaging the interior structure of your home.
 To prevent condensation, ensure your attic is properly ventilated.
-Inadequate ventilation can damage your roof, the decking, encourage ice dams and shorten your roof’s overall lifespan by half.
+Inadequate ventilation can damage your roof, and the decking, encourage ice dams and shorten your roof’s overall lifespan by half.
 We’ll break down how to properly ventilate, but first a little science on condensation.

 An Explanation of Condensation:

 Air is all around us.
 And it contains water vapor.
 The temperature of the air determines exactly how much moisture it can hold.
 The warmer the air is, the more moisture it can support.
-When warm air comes into contact with a cold surface or cooler air, it loses its ability to hold water vapor and it turns back into water.
+When warm air comes into contact with a cold surface or cooler air, it loses its ability to hold water vapor, and it turns back into water.
 This process is called condensation.
 Now, because air is all around us, where the air releases its water can be quite problematic.

 Three types of Condensation: Condensation can be grouped into three common types.

 Cold-bridge condensation– When warm, humid air collides with cold surfaces or cooler air, condensation will occur.
-Because warm air rises, condensation often takes place at the base of walls, on windows and the bottom of your roof.
+Because warm air rises, condensation often takes place at the base of walls, on windows and at the bottom of your roof.